-Playing Conditions for 100 Over Timed Matches (Weeks 6 -14 inclusive) Paras in Schedule 4, Part A of the Constitution POINT SCORING in 100- Over Timed games Win - Side batting first regardless of outcome of toss, 12 points for win, side batting second 10 points.
+Playing Conditions for 92 Over Timed Matches (Weeks 6 -14 inclusive) Paras in Schedule 4, Part A of the Constitution POINT SCORING in 92- Over Timed games Win - Side batting first regardless of outcome of toss, 12 points for win, side batting second 10 points.
 Para 9 Winning draw - Side batting first, regardless of outcome of toss - 5 points; side batting second - 4 points.
 Para 9 Losing draw - 2 points to the side with the lower run-rate if either it batted second and it's actual score was 80% or more of the winning draw score or it batted first and took 8 or 9 wickets of the winning draw team, otherwise 1 point to the losing draw team.
 Para 9 Loss - no points.
 Para 9 Tie or identical average run rate - 5 points to each side.
-Para 9 No result/Match Abandoned - 1 point each Para 9 FIRST INNINGS LIMITATIONS 55%/45% split in overs available at the start of the match.
+Para 9 No result/Match Abandoned - 1 point each Para 9 FIRST INNINGS LIMITATIONS The side batting first shall bat for a maximum of 50 overs.
+In a match where there are less than 92 overs available at the actual start of play, then the side batting first may bat for 55% of the overs available, rounded down to the nearest over.
 Para 6 RESTRICTION of BOWLERS' OVERS None - apart from ECB regulations restricting the number of overs on young players.
-OTHER OBSERVATIONS Start 12.30pm Para 1 New red ball to be taken at the start of each innings Para 7 High full pitched balls - any pace as per new Law $41.7$ - to be called no ball warning .
-Only one warning before removal from the attack.
-Tea normally taken at closure of first innings (20 minutes duration).
+OTHER OBSERVATIONS Start 12.30pm Para 1 New red ball to be taken at the start of each innings Para 7 High full pitched balls - as per Law 47.1 as amended by MCC for 2019 season.
+Tea normally taken at closure of first innings (30 minutes duration).
 Para 10

-SCHEDULE 4 - PART B 3rd XIs Divisions 1, 2 & 3, 45/45 Over Matches (Weeks 1 - 5 and 15 - 18 inclusive)
+SCHEDULE 4 - PART B Third Tier Divisions 45/45 Over Matches (Weeks 1 - 5 and 15 - 18 inclusive)